-Resist the urge to name your software project “simple” or “easy”
+Consider resisting the urge to name your new messaging queue software project (or whatever) “SimpleQueue” or “EasyQueue”.

 notes